-Art flows through Xanadu Gallery owner J. Jason Horejs’ veins.
-Second generation in the art business, (Horejs’ father is a nationally recognized oil painter John Horejs) Horejs’ life has always been filled with art.
-Though not interested in pursuing a life as an artist, Horejs fell in love with the business side of art at an early age.
+Art flows through Xanadu Gallery owner Jason Horejs’ veins.
+Second generation in the art business, (Jason’s father is a nationally recognized oil painter John Horejs), Jason’s life has always been filled with art.
+Though not interested in pursuing a life as an artist, he fell in love with the business side of art at an early age.
 At age 12, the future gallery owner was employed by his father building custom canvas stretchers.

-In 1991, at the age of 17, Horejs began working for Legacy Gallery in Scottsdale, AZ, where he learned the gallery business from the ground up.
-Horejs handled logistics, shipping and installation, eventually working into a sales position at the western art gallery.
-Horejs worked in the gallery’s Scottsdale and Jackson Hole, WY, locations.
+In 1991, at the age of 17, Jason began working for a major western art gallery in Scottsdale, AZ, where he learned the gallery business from the ground up.
+Jason initially learned how to handle logistics, shipping and installation, but he soon worked his way into a sales position.
+Jason worked in the gallery’s Scottsdale and Jackson Hole, WY, locations.

 In 2001, Jason and his wife, Carrie, opened Xanadu Gallery in Scottsdale.
-In spite of opening on September 11th into a completely changed art world, Horejs built the gallery into a successful venture, showing dozens of artists and selling to collectors from around the world, including major municipal and private collections.
+In spite of opening on September 11th, they built the gallery into a successful venture selling to collectors from around the world, including major municipal and private collections.

-“I discovered,” says Horejs, “there was very little information out there for the aspiring professional artist regarding the business side of art, especially in terms of the crucial relationship between the artists and the fine art gallery.
-Even artists who have graduated with master’s degrees leave school having never heard a word about how to approach galleries.”
+“I discovered,” says Jason, “that there was very little information out there for the aspiring professional artist regarding the business side of art, especially in terms of the crucial relationship between the artists and the fine art gallery.
+Even artists who have graduated with master’s degrees leave school having never learned how to approach galleries.”

-Horejs observes that artists approaching his gallery are making many of the same mistakes, not because their work isn’t gallery-ready, but simply because they don’t have a clear idea of how to proceed.
-Horejs designed his workshops working closely with his parents and other artists who have learned the ropes of working with galleries by trial and error.
-The clear-headed advice the gallery owner gives is designed to give the artists concrete steps they can take to prepare their work, research galleries and approach galleries for representation.
+Jason observes that many artists approaching his gallery are making mistakes; not because their work isn’t gallery-ready, but simply because they don’t have a clear idea of how to proceed.
+Jason designed his workshops working closely with artists who have learned the ropes of working with galleries by trial and error.
+The clear-headed advice the gallery owner gives is designed to give artists concrete steps they can take to prepare their work, research galleries, and approach them for representation.